Monday, April 10, 2023

 All the prairie, savanna, and woodland wildflowers are now fuel.

-Many of us, every year, are deeply moved by the expression of planetary richness that is offered by the preserved and restored ecosystems of the tallgrass region.
+Many of us, every year, find ourselves deeply moved by the expression of planetary richness that is offered by the preserved and restored ecosystems of the tallgrass region.
 To paraphrase the 1839 letter that launched this post, it's a great pleasure for us to share this "butiful and varagated senery" with all who are not "destitute of a sence of beauty and elegance."

 It's been a rich and miracle-filled growing season.
 Indeed, they all are.